jcolago/jcolago/README.md

 In my free time, I love exploring new video games or creating sessions for Dungeons and Dragons.
 I also enjoy a great day with my family out on lake.

-Currently I am currently learing C#/.NET framework and Python/Flask.
+I am currently learing C#/.NET framework and Python/Flask.